ADU San Juan Capistrano, CA

 In San Juan Capistrano, these ADUs can add significant property value while creating opportunities for rental income, helping families offset rising housing costs in California's competitive housing market.

-When It’s Best to Build a Detached ADU:
+When it's best to build a detached ADU:

 • If you want complete separation from the main house for privacy.